DSanthoshReddy/INeuron-Assignments/README.md

 # INeuron-Assignments
-INeuron Assignments will be solved and Stored here
+INeuron Assignments solution codes will be Stored here